angularsen/UnitsNet/README.md

 // Convert using from value and selected quantity/unit names double convertedValue = UnitConverter.ConvertByName(fromValue, selectedQuantityName, fromUnitName, toUnitName);
 ```

-NOTE: There are still some limitations in the library that requires reflection to enumerate units for quantity and getting the abbreviation for a unit, when we want to dynamically enumerate and convert between units.

 ### <a name="example-app-hardcoded"></a>Example: Creating a unit converter app with hard coded quantities